ashejim/C964/_sources/task2_part_c.md

 Playing the role of the client, the evaluator will follow your [user guide](task2doc:userguide) in the documentation.
 To meet this requirement they should be able to do the following:

 1. **Successfully run your application (user-friendly).** Your application will be considered “user-friendly” if the evaluator successfully executes and uses your application on a Windows 10 machine following your instructions.
 They can be instructed to download and install necessary dependencies or software.

 2. **Use your application to solve the proposed problem as intended (interface).** Most often the interface requirement is met by having some way for the user to provide input.
 For example, a user provides weather conditions, and the app returns a prediction of popsicle sales.
 How the interface is implemented, whether it be widgets, uploaded data, or simple console input; is up to you.

-At a minimum, the user interface must provide a means to apply user-input.
+At a minimum, the interface must provide means to provide user input and receive feedback.
 Any method by which you can provide instructions is acceptable.
-For example,
+For example,`

 :::{example}
 example hi